dimitri-nicolo/calico/master/getting-started/kubernetes/installation/hosted/cnx/cnx.md

 to match your environment and also update any _NetworkPolicy_ that have the same ports.

+For example, if you want the {{site.prodname}} Manager to listen on a port other than 30003 or you plan to set up a load balancer in front of it, edit the `Service` object named `cnx-manager` as required.
+In this paticular case, there are no network policies to update for this service.

 ## Node Selectors

 There are 3 places where `nodeSelectors` can be customized.
 Ensure to update